 But where to start?

-More specifically, nothing about the deal is close to adding up.
+Nothing about the deal is close to adding up.

-Star Destination’s filings offer documentary proof that the Indian sellers of these companies have received only a fraction of the 340 million euros Wirecard spent.
-In any quest to follow the money, it’s also important to know where the money is not.
+Star Destination’s filings offer documentary proof that the Indian sellers of these companies have received only a fraction of the 340 million euros that Wirecard spent.
+In any quest to follow the money, it’s important to know where the money is not.

 Recall that using both corporate and governmental filings, the Southern Investigative Reporting Foundation’s reporting showed that what Wirecard purchased, Hermes Tickets I and the 60 percent stake in Great Indian Technology, cost a total of 52.36 million euros — 37.36 million and 15 million, respectively.